Name: Anastasia Terentyeva

 If convicted, she faces 6-10 years in prison for practicing her religious beliefs.

-- LATEST NEWS Feb 12, 2020: A small court in St. Petersburg has agreed to try the case involving Anastasia Terentyeva as well as four other Scientologists for “illegal entrepreneurship, extremism, money laundering, and incitement of hatred.”
+- On 12 February 2020, a small court in St. Petersburg has agreed to try the case involving Anastasia Terentyeva as well as four other Scientologists for “illegal entrepreneurship, extremism, money laundering, and incitement of hatred.”